schmit/schmit.github.io/_posts/2021-06-21-jax-language-model-rnn.markdown

 # Flax

 There are a few libraries built on top of Jax that help with creating neural networks specifically: Haiku by DeepMind, and Flax and Trax both developed by Google AI.
-Without any particularly strong preference, we will use Flax for this task.
+Without any particularly strong preference for any of them, we will use Flax for this task.

 We use the following imports
 ```python